About me.

 Our tiny house represents the ability to find happiness anywhere and beauty everywhere.
 This is inherent in young children.

-My mission is to help parents and educators deepen their understanding of themselves through mindfulness practices and guiding principles of child development to be that caring, responsive adult.
+My mission is to help parents and educators deepen their understanding of themselves through mindfulness practices and the guiding principles of child development to be that caring, responsive adult.

 • I bring over 20 years experience as a teacher, mentor, and administrator specializing in inclusive practices and early intervention in schools, non-profits, colleges, universities, and government.